ritza-co/replit-teachers/02-building-a-centralised-autograder.md

     return sn

 def save_submission(f, studentnumber):
-    """Saves a copy of the students submission to a subfolder""" dirname = studentnumber
+    """Saves a copy of the student's submission to a subfolder""" dirname = studentnumber
     i = 1
     while os.path.exists(dirname):